HTGenomeAnalysisUnit/TileDB-sumstat/docs/README.md

 # TileDB for single cell analysis

 ## Overall usage
 This program works using. python on the Sanger cluster using the tiledb conda environment.
 This program consists of 2 main subcommands called ingestion and export.
-The ingestion is used in import new data into an axisting or a new TileDB while the export can be used to query the data and export in different format.
+The ingestion is used in import new data into an existing or a new TileDB while the export can be used to query the data and export it in a txt file.
 This program makes also optionally use of Dask for accelerate the computation.
 To get a menu of the main parameters and commands available run a script like below.

 ```
 python main.py